-A PAG has been convened with clear Terms of Reference (ToR) to ensure continued dialogue with schools and practitioners in the field.
+A PAG has been convened with clear terms of reference (ToR) to ensure continued dialogue with schools and practitioners in the field.
 The PAG is an informal group of colleagues connected to physical education in both the primary and secondary sectors.
 This includes individuals in both formal and informal teaching professions who offer useful advice to the programme team in relation to the employment demands of their sector.
+This has helped to shape this provision and will continue to do so in the future.